banner

 What’s New

-Added to further reading Nov 2022: Paul Cheshire, William Gilbert and Esoteric Romanticism, now available from Liverpool University Press as free PDF download
+Added to further reading Nov 2022: Paul Cheshire, William Gilbert and Esoteric Romanticism, available from Liverpool University Press as reduced price paperback £21.96

 Added to further reading Jul 2022: Sue Thomas, ‘Placing William Gilbert’s contributions to The World & Fashionable Advertiser’, The Wordsworth Circle 53: 2 Spring 2022